-Featuring images from other eparchy's to represent our eparchy is not an acceptable practice.
+Featuring images from other eparchies to represent our eparchy is not an acceptable practice.
+Featuring copyright images from other brands is not permitted.
 Featuring stock photos of other communities to represent our eparchy is strongly discouraged unless no other images are available.
 These images do not represent who we are as a vibrant Ukrainian Catholic community.